 Scroll down to enter the online exhibition.
-Please visit our Public Health page for closure updates.

 Whether in the classroom or at home, high school artists and art teachers are facing challenges in teaching, learning and creating that no one could have imagined.
 This annual exhibition—now online due to COVID-19—showcases the creativity and resourcefulness of emerging high school artists from across Tucson and Pima County.
 Artworks were created during the 2020-2021 school year and selected by local high school teachers.